jeargle/urnitol/README.md

 So the 2-step simulation loop goes:

-1. pull balls from Urns and place in EvenBins
+1. pull - pull balls from Urns and place in EvenBins
-2. act on the EvenBin balls
+2. action - act on the EvenBin balls

 Currently supported EventBin actions are: move, discard, and double.